Priene: Archaeological excavations and current state

 An ancient Priene Synagogue, with carved images of the menorah, has also been discovered.

 Around the agora, the main square crossed by the main street, is a series of halls.
 The municipal buildings, buleuterion and prytaneion, lie north of the agora.
 Further to the north is the Upper Gymnasium with Roman baths, and the well-preserved Hellenistic theatre.
 These and most other public structures are at the centre of the plan.
 Temples of Asclepius and the Egyptian gods Isis, Serapis and Anubis, have been revealed.
 At the lowest point on the south, within the walls, was the large stadium.
 In Hellenistic times, it was connected with a gymnasium.

+A stone in the monumental stairway leading from the agora to the sacred stoa is engraved with a menorah and a shofar, alongside a cross, gladiators, phallic symbols, tridents, circles, and other graffiti.
+The presence of these motifs on the same stone has been interpreted as possibly reflecting tensions or competition between Jewish and Christian communities.